practice makes the master

 In the 7th position, it is also an extension of the A minor pentatonic scale, and it is the perfect mate for the classic Am pentatonic shape that sits above it in the 5th position.
 See pattern number 1 in the diagram below and play it in the 5th position.
 That would be the key of A minor also.
 You may already know it well.
 But do you know all of the other minor pentatonic patterns and how to interchange them fluidly with the major shape?
 Probably not, it takes some focus at first, then your skills will explode exponentially.

 We can't underestimate the importance of naturally connecting these shapes.
 They don't take long to learn, and learning them while playing to backing tracks is enormous fun.
 It is the best live performance training you can receive because you are playing with other artists who are doing nothing more than digging into a groove thats easy to work with and let go on.

 The next thing to realize about the major shape ... is that it is both G major and E minor in the 2nd position, and Eb major as well as C minor in the 10th position.
 The only difference is where you find the root note.
 It doesn't have to be any more complicated that that.
 This one scale gives you a lot of power all over the fingerboard.
 Later on you will see that it is also a "mode".
 In the 7th position, it's the C Ionian mode.
-More on modes at some future date.
+See the mode reference at the bottom of the page.